 The first page shows the best way to do various things and maintain spinal health; the second page shows what happens if you don’t take this advice ~ it’s not good news.

-Taking the images on the upper page, I have adapted them to show the Cleland riding posture next to the crouched position on a conventional mountain bike.
+Below, the images on the upper page are adapted to show the Cleland riding posture next to the crouched position on a conventional mountain bike.

 It doesn’t take much to work out which posture is best for your spine in the longer-term.
 And these pictures show a static situation, add in the dynamics of riding over rough terrain, and the potential damage can become considerable.